-Once your daughter's luggage arrives, her camp counselor will assist her in unpacking and getting settled.
-Any item/s that is/are not appropriate in a safe camp environment will be put aside for safe keeping.
+Once your daughter's luggage arrives, we ask that you help her unpack and get settled.
+In order for camp to provide your child with a safe, fun, comfortable and enjoyable summer camp experience, we will require your daughter to also unpack her belongings in the presence of her camp counselors.
+Any item/s that is/are not appropriate in a safe camp environment will be put aside for you take home.
 Your support and understanding of this safety measure is greatly appreciated.
 Our staff has been trained to maintain the privacy and dignity of campers.